twolinin/longphase/README.md

 ---
 ### Usage
-For SNP-only phasing, LongPhase takes input of SNP calling (e.g., SNP.vcf), read-to-reference alignment (e.g., alignment.bam), and a reference genome (e.g., reference.fasta).
-The users are encouraged to specify the sequencing patform (--ont or --pb) for better performance.
+For SNP-only phasing, LongPhase takes input of SNP calling (e.g., SNP.vcf), read-to-reference alignment (e.g., alignment.bam), and the reference genome (e.g., reference.fasta).
+An exampe input of Nanopore HG002 (60x) can be downloaded from [here](http://bioinfo.cs.ccu.edu.tw/bioinfo/HG002_60x/).
+The users should specify the sequencing patform (--ont for Nanopore and --pb for PacBio).
 An example of SNP phasing usage is shown below.
 ```
 LongPhase phase \
 -s SNP.vcf \